17 Cool Attractions To Check Out in St. Louis For First-Time Visitors

 Anheuser-Busch St. Louis Brewery

-Set in the historic Soulard neighborhood, this premier suds source dates back to its founding in 1852 by Adolphus Busch – and, today, it’s a National Historic Landmark.
+Set in the historic Soulard neighborhood, this premier suds source dates back to its founding in 1852 by Adolphus Busch.
+Today, this famous brewery is a National Historic Landmark.

-Walk the halls of the lovingly-preserved Anheuser-Busch St. Louis Brewery, and you’ll be transported back in time.
+Walk the halls of the lovingly preserved Anheuser-Busch St. Louis Brewery to get transported back in time.
 Get an insider’s look at A-B’s one-batch brewing expertise, get some BIY (brew-it-yourself) tips, and visit the massive Budweiser Clydesdales, the legendary horse breed used to pull beer wagons in the 19th century.

 Guests will also love exploring the on-site Lyon Schoolhouse Museum.
 Built in 1868, this historical gem is filled with rare photos and mementos that tell the Anheuser-Busch story from its earliest days.